GeoscienceAustralia/hazimp/docs/user_guide.rst

 The rest of the file can be understood by the following key value pairs;

 *template*
-    The type of :ref:`template` to use.
+    The type of template to use.
 This example describes the *wind_nc* template.
+    See `docs/templates.rst`

 *vulnerability*
     This loads the vulnerability models for calculating the level of damage.

     *filename*
-        The name of the vulnerability model file to load
+        The name of the vulnerability model file to load.
+This is an xml file produced using `hazimp_preprocessing/curve_data/create_vuln_xml.py`

     *vulnerability_set*
         A vulnerability file may contain multiple sets (the